NeneWang/learn-programming/misc/first-class.md

 Click here for an example in how to format variables into variables
 :::

-:::tip Bonus point challange 2: Using
+:::tip Bonus point challange 2: Prompting for user input Now make the program ask your for your [name], [mood word], and the [reason you are here], save those inputs into variables, and then print them using the same template as in the problems above!
+## TODO create the gif image.

 :::